Tirzepatide Weight Loss Side Effects: Complete Guide

 What is tirzepatide?

-Tirzepatide is a dual GIP/GLP-1 receptor agonist originally developed by Eli Lilly to treat type 2 diabetes under the brand name Mounjaro.
-In November 2023, the FDA approved Zepbound, a tirzepatide product specifically indicated for chronic weight management in adults with obesity or overweight with qualifying comorbidities.
+Tirzepatide is a dual GIP/GLP-1 receptor agonist originally developed by Eli Lilly to treat type 2 diabetes under the brand name Mounjaro®.
+In November 2023, the FDA approved Zepbound®, a tirzepatide product specifically indicated for chronic weight management in adults with obesity or overweight with qualifying comorbidities.

 Unlike older GLP-1 medications such as semaglutide and liraglutide, tirzepatide activates two incretin pathways at once.
 This dual action is associated with greater average weight loss in clinical trials.
-In SURMOUNT-1, participants receiving the highest dose lost an average of about 20.9% of baseline body weight over 72 weeks.
+In SURMOUNT-1, participants receiving the highest dose lost an average of approximately 20.9% of baseline body weight over 72 weeks.

-FDA approval for weight management 2023
+FDA approval of Zepbound® for chronic weight management

-Starting dose 2.5 mg weekly
+2.5 mg

-Maximum approved dose 15 mg weekly
+15 mg

 How tirzepatide works: dual-receptor mechanism